Embracing Permaculture Guatemala: The Influence & Impact

 As permaculture gains momentum across Guatemala, it offers a powerful tool for sustainable development, ecological restoration, and cultural preservation.
 By blending traditional Mayan wisdom with innovative practices, Guatemalans are nurturing their land, reducing their environmental impact, and safeguarding their cultural heritage.

-The front entrance to the permaculture farm in Guatemala, Granja Tz'ikin.
+The front entrance to the permaculture Guatemala farm, Granja Tz'ikin.

 Photo Credit: Granja Tz’ikin